kallehed/compiler-dodecahedron/README.md

 Though maybe if I do IR first it won't be neccessary?
 Though then the question becomes how the IR should look like...

+Why generate an IR (intermediate representation)?
+So you have the Sokens, which have the property that they can be errorchecked and whatever.
+They contain names.
+Not good for optimization.
+We need an IR so we can get something that is good at being lowered down to C/assembly/llvmIR without having to do weird nonsense like we gotta do with the Sokens.
+How should the IR look?
+It currently just has an infinite amount of "registers" which therefore hold both variables and inbetween expressions.
+Make it like Risc V idk.

 # Parsing and grammar of language
 Currently recursive descent that generates reverse polish notation type flat tree `Soken`'s